What is intellectual property?

 Do you believe that IP rights are only worthwhile for large companies?
-No. Especially for small and medium-sized enterprises it is valuable and pays off to use IP rights.
+No. Especially for small and medium-sized enterprises it is valuable and pays off to use IP Rights, as a comprehensive study recently has proven once more.
 Patents, trade marks and the like - if properly managed - contribute significantly to a company’s success.
 There is far less time and effort involved than you might think, and fees are much lower than expected.
 Seek advice and take advantage of the search support offered to you at the DPMA.

 Please note: The information on this and the other SME pages is an overview.
 For legal subtleties, please also use more detailed information sources or consult a patent attorney.